 - Go to Keyword Shitter and generate a list (10 – 15 should do) of keywords related to your topic.
 Do a quick Google search for your topic and take a few high-volume related keywords from Keywords Everywhere’s list.

-Now, each time you have a topic, go to Keyword Shitter and Google, generate a list of keywords.
+Now, each time you have a topic, go to Keyword Shitter and Google, and generate a list of keywords.
 Take the one that more closely relates to your topic – and has the larger volume of searches – and use it as your main keyword.
 Select a couple more with the following biggest volumes and maybe use them as secondary keywords.

 Are there better ways to get keywords?
 Definitively.
 Is this way good enough to get your blog content strategy going?
 Absolutely.